SatsNik/Teacher_portal/README.md

 ---

 ## Installation & Setup
-**Presequits**
+**Presequits :**

-Python: The core language for Django.
+- Python: The core language for Django.
-pip: Python's package installer, usually comes bundled with Python.
+- pip: Python's package installer, usually comes bundled with Python.
-Git: Required to clone the project repository from GitHub.
+- Git: Required to clone the project repository from GitHub.
-Terminal or Command Prompt: To execute the commands provided in the setup guide.
+- Terminal or Command Prompt: To execute the commands provided in the setup guide.

 **1. Open your Terminal**
 Create a Project Folder and navigate into it